 Our research is mainly supported by competitive grants assigned by national and international funding agencies, such as the European Commission, the Italian Ministry of Health and the Italian Ministry of University and Research, and by national and international charities.

-Competitive fundings ensure that our science pursues scientific excellence and is driven by the commitment to meet societal needs, but we also rely on private donations, raised by the Humanitas Foundation for Research.
+Competitive fundings ensure that our Research pursues scientific excellence and is driven by the commitment to meet societal needs, but we also rely on private donations, raised by the Humanitas Foundation for Research.